If QCOP Members wish to suggest any topics they think might interest the membership, please use the permalink on the

 Starting with a short Population Matters film clearly explaining the current global situation, the group moved on to explore their own personal responses in pairs and small group discussion.
 Feedback on “How overpopulation impoverishes the earth” revealed a wide understanding in the group of the international environmental issues 7.5 billion people are creating, as well as the local problems created in nations.
 They included, “ Contribution to war, terrorism, migration and human misery”, “Disrupts economies” and “Problems with Cultural assumptions.”

 The 3 hour event started with shared lunch in a room with resources on the subject, and ended with tea, cakes and feedback.
 The latter was very positive.
-A similar event was held at Cambridge in June 2018, and another in Birmingham in September 2018 with similar encouraging feedback.
+The same theme was presented at Cambridge in June 2018, with similar encouraging feedback.
+Further meetings have been held in Bull Street Meeting House, Birmingham,